jessegoodier/f5-agility-labs-nginx/docs/class5/module3/lab2/lab3.rst

    #.
 RDP to the ``Jumphost`` (user / user)
    #.
 Open ``Postman`` and select the collection ``NAP - Threat Campaign``
    #.
-Run the 2 calls.
+Run the 2 calls with ``docker`` in the name.
 They will trigger 2 different Threat Campaign rules.
    #.
 In the next lab, we will check the logs in Kibana.